 — Virgin America (@VirginAmerica) August 4, 2015

-Use the business voice you have chosen.
+Use the business voice you have chosen for your brand.

-It goes beyond your logo and tagline to define the key aspects of who you are, what you offer, and why people should care.A brand message is an opportunity to communicate on a human level, making a direct emotional connection with your consumers.
+A brand story is an opportunity to communicate on a human level, making a direct emotional connection with your consumers.

 What this means, is that the language you use should be understood immediately while striking an emotional chord.